-This Easy Classic Tomato Sauce with San Marzano.
+This Easy Classic Marinara Sauce with San Marzano.
 This tomato sauce is a delicious blend of herbs and aromatics that perfectly complements the rich, flavourful slow-simmered tomato flavours without overpowering them.
 It’s your new go-to tomato sauce.

-A Classic Tomato Sauce
+A Classic Marinara Sauce

 Having an amazing marinara sauce in your repertoire is a must for every Mediterranean cook.
 San Marzano tomato sauce is incredibly easy to make with a few pantry ingredients and 5 minutes of hands-on time.
 The sauce is so perfect for lazy cooking and busy weeknight.